 “We’re privileged to have this partnership,” said CARRT assistant director Stephen Sundarrao.
 “The insight and perspective that we get from the members of our team with disabilities will better ensure the acceptance of our technologies in society.”

 A Hillsborough Community College Computer Engineering Technology student, Stover told her CARRT internship mentor Urvish Trivedi, a graduate student in mechanical engineering, about her ambitions to study cybersecurity after getting an associate’s degree.
-Trivedi tailored her curriculum appropriately, which consisted of Python, C++ and Android app development tutorials for 10 hours a week.
+Trivedi tailored her curriculum for the semester appropriately, which consisted of Python, C++ and Android app development tutorials for 10 hours a week.